Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/README.md

    </app>
 ```

-Replace `your.app.id`, `your_client_certificate.p12` and `your certificate password` with the corresponding informations.
+Replace `your.app.id`, `your_client_certificate.p12` and `your certificate password` with the corresponding information.
 The certificate file must be located in the same folder of `apple_notifier_conf.xml`, unless an absolute path is specified.
 The `<service_level>` tag must be set accordingly to your client certificate type: `development` (sandbox) or `production`.
-For more informations on the meaning of these tags please consult the `apple_notifier_conf.xml` itself or the *Mobile Push Notifications* section of the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).
+For more information on the meaning of these tags please consult the `apple_notifier_conf.xml` itself or the *Mobile Push Notifications* section of the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).

 ### Configuring the MPN Database